prjemian/jldesmear/doc/source/index.rst

-.. lake-python documentation master file, created by sphinx-quickstart on Thu Apr 14 14:49:25 2011.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 .. $Id$

 Program Documentation: lake-python
 =======================================

 Desmear 1-D SAXS or SANS data according to the method of JA Lake as implemented by Pete Jemian.

 This program applies the iterative desmearing technique of Lake to small-angle scattering data.
 The way that the program works